-Box 6: Human rights including women's rights are central to the Marshall Islands' climate plans
+Box 6: Human rights including women's rights are central to the Marshall Islands' climate plans change policy, planning and implementation" (Government of the RMI, 2018: 15-16).

 The Republic of Marshall Islands second NDC (2018) sets a path for the small island developing state to reach net zero greenhouse gas emissions by 2050 and to do so in a way that considers the status and wellbeing of women, men and youth at every stage.